 Right away the American Express SimplyCash card comes to mind since it earns you 1.25% on all your purchases.
 This is appealing, but American Express isn’t accepted at most Loblaw’s owned stores, so you’re better off getting the PC Financial Mastercard since it’ll be accepted and you’ll earn more points.

 Obviously, the other PC Mastercards are also comparable.
 The PC Financial World Mastercard earns you double the points compared to the PC Mastercard at Shoppers Drug Mart and Loblaws owned stores while the PC Finacial World Elite Mastercard earns you triple the points.
 As mentioned, those cards have a higher income requirement.
 That said, PC Financial will sometimes allow customers to upgrade their card to a higher tier if they meet certain minimum spend requirements.

 My PC Financial Mastercard review is positive.
-If you shop at Shoppers Drug Mart or Loblaws owned stores, then getting a PC Mastercard is a must since it’ll allow you to earn more points.
+If you shop at Shoppers Drug Mart or Loblaws owned stores, then getting a PC Mastercard is a must since it’ll allow you to earn more PC Optimum points.
 Which card you get depends on your income, but you’ll be earning extra points regardless of what card you get.